ForetagInc/tanstack-db-surrealdb/README.md

 ## CRDTs

-If you need to use CRDTs for your application consider adding the following fields to the specific tables and set `useLoro: true`.
+If you need to use CRDTs for your application consider adding the following fields to the specific tables and set `useLoro: true` for the respective table.
 Please note these fields are opinionated, therefore fixed and required:

 ```sql
 DEFINE FIELD OVERWRITE sync_deleted ON <table>